 Few of the sustaining measures of lowering the blood pressure levels include physical activeness, less salt consumption and obesity prevention.
-High salt consumption augments chances of falling prey to cardiovascular diseases and the increased blood pressure levels.
+High salt consumption augments the chances of falling prey to cardiovascular diseases and increased blood pressure levels.

 Hypertension- The Types:

 Pumping action of the heart, the amount of pumped blood, the condition and size of the arteries are the blood pressure determining factors.
-The other deciding factors include hormonal levels and the kidney functioning.
+The other deciding factors include hormonal levels and kidney functioning.